bonitasoft/bonita-doc/CONTRIBUTING.md

 ```

 Ideally, a pull request, at first, should contain a single commit containing the changes you want to suggest.
 Other commits may be added after reviews.
-Having a single commit allows github to use the commit title as pull request name.
+Having a single commit allows GitHub to use the commit title as pull request name.

 The commit message format should be the following :
 ```